zemm-io/zemm/README.md

 ## The solution

+### Installable lists of compatible Software

+Developers will have the ability to define lists of containers on our/own Servers with theier configuration in zemm and they also will have a solution to define "supported" plugins.

 ### Install additional plugins/microservices during runtime

 There will be a container that runs zemm and has an api for other microservices to command it.

-### Installable lists of compatible Software

-Developers will have the ability to define lists of containers with theier configuration in zemm and they also will have a solution to define "supported" plugins.

-### Example compose File
+### Example zemm File

-zemm-compose.yaml
+zemm.yaml

 ```yaml
 version: 1.0